-May is one of the best months to visit Tuscany.
-Weather is typically quite pleasant with temperatures ranging from an average daily high of 75 degrees to a low of 45 degrees at night.
-Rainfall is generally less than 3 inches in May, but is always a possibility, so be prepared.
+September is one of the best months to visit Tuscany.
+Weather is typically quite pleasant with daily highs ranging from 70 to 80 degrees and lows from 50-60 degrees.
+Rainfall is generally 2-3 inches over the entire month (more so in the latter part), but is always a possibility, so be prepared.

 LODGING & MEALS

 Il Greppo will be the first location, where breakfast and dinner will be included each day (“full board”).
 Other accommodations include Hotel dei Capitani in Montalcino with breakfast only (“half board”), Hotel Airone in Grosetto with full board, and Valle del Buttero in Capalbio with half board.
 Happy hours will be provided most evenings (at least 9).
 There will be no shortage of local gastronomic delights for us to explore in the countryside!
 Restaurants are available in Montalcino and Capalbio just steps from the hotel.
 On the day of the excursion to Siena, participants will be on their own for dinner there.
 Il Greppo, Hotel dei Capitani, and Valle del Buttero have swimming pools and Hotel Airone has a pool and spa.